nathaneltitane/dextop/README.md

 and available display output options are:

 ```
--v | --vnc:     download and setup vnc protocol display output. [ Default - vnc display when no option is selected ]
+-c | --vnc:     download and setup vnc protocol display output. [ Default - vnc display when no option is selected ]
 -x | --xorg:    download and setup xorg/xrdp protocol display output.
 ```